ankyra/escape-inventory/README.md

 # Escape Registry

-Please see http://escape.ankyra.io for the full documentation.
+This is the open source version of the Escape Registry.
+Please see http://escape.ankyra.io/docs/escape-registry/ for the full documentation.

-## Features

-* Centralized Escape release metadata
-  * Postgres database
-  * SQLite database
-* Upload and download packages
-  * Google Cloud Storage back-end
-  * Local file-system storage back-end
-* Importing and Exporting

 ## License